Waygod/mlops-churn-pipeline/README.md

 The Flask API is packaged into a Docker image.
 This ensures the application runs consistently across different environments.

 ### 6. Kubernetes Deployment
+The Kubernetes deployment was tested using Kind on a local Windows machine with Docker Desktop.
+After loading the Docker image into the Kind cluster, the Flask API pod reached `Running` status and the `/predict` endpoint returned a churn prediction through port-forwarding.
 The Docker image is deployed to a Kind Kubernetes cluster using:

 - `k8s/deployment.yaml`